Infiniti Q50 review

 Reliability and Safety

-Infiniti is a bit of an unknown quantity in this respect but you can at least take solace in the fact that the engine has proved itself in many Mercedes models before being used here.
-A lot of the electricals have been developed in conjunction with Nissan so they’ll also have gone through the same stringent testing process and are unlikely to go wrong.
+Infiniti is a bit of an unknown quantity in respect of reliability but you can at least take solace in the fact that the two main engine options have proved themselves in many Mercedes models before being used here.

-There's an impressive array of gadgets that improve safety, including a camera system to detect front and rear collisions as well as an optional system that can steer you back in to your lane if you begin to drift.
+Still, there's an impressive array of gadgets that improve safety, including a camera system to detect potential front and rear collisions with automatic emergency braking, as well as an optional system that can steer you back in to your lane if you begin to drift.